-The Company had 3.4% ownership in AMRE and lent AMRE two loans of \$200,000 each and one loan of \$8,350,000, all with 8% per annum interest rate.
+The Company owned 3.4% of AMRE and made a loan in the amount of \$8,350,000 to AMRE, as well as two loans of \$200,000 each, all with 8% per annum interest rate.
 One of the \$200,000 loans was due on March 3, 2022, the other one is due on October 29, 2024.
 The \$8,350,000 loan is due on November 29, 2023.
 The Company has a variable interest in AMRE.
 However, the Company is not deemed to absorb losses or receive benefits that could potentially be significant to AMRE.
 The Company does not also have the ultimate power over the activities which can impact VIE's economic performance, like developing company budgets or overseeing and controlling the management.
-The power to direct these activities are held by the AMRE's largest shareholder which owns approximately 93% of AMRE and AMRE's management team.
+The power to direct these activities are held by the AMRE's largest shareholder which owns approximately 80.8% of AMRE and AMRE's management team.
 Therefore, the Company is not a primary beneficiary of this VIE and does not consolidate it.
-In March 2022, the Company converted both \$200,000 loans, together with accompanying warrants into AMRE common shares.
+In March 2022, the Company converted both \$200,000 loans and accrued interests, together with accompanying warrants into AMRE common shares.
 After the conversion the Company owns 15.8% of AMRE.
-On March 31, 2022 and December 31, 2021 variable interest and amount receivable in the non-consolidated VIE was \$8,350,000 and \$8,901,285, respectively, which represents the Company's maximum risk of loss from non-consolidated VIE.
+On June 30, 2022 and December 31, 2021 variable interest and amount receivable in the non-consolidated VIE was \$8,802,959 and \$8,901,285, respectively, which represents the Company's maximum risk of loss from non-consolidated VIE.